 It takes on average 1 hour per guinea pig, whether long or short haired.
 A pair of guinea pigs will typically take approximately 2 hours to fully groom.

 Basic grooming packages (nails, ears etc. without haircuts or baths) take anything from 5 to 10 minutes per pig.

 Can I stay and watch you groom my pigs?

 No, for insurance purposes and because I work from the home my husband and I share, I cannot allow people to stay for the duration of their guinea pigs’ groom.
 We are located very close to Huntingdon town centre and we have plenty of cafes, shops and parks to explore, so there is plenty to keep you occupied.
-Where possible I will photograph and film your pigs’ groom, but I cannot guarantee this and I require your consent.
-(This is included when you submit a grooming request.)

 Can you JUST clip my pigs’ nails?